kushalthaman/kushalthaman.github.io/_pages/books.md

 ### recommendations

-to decompose my aesthetic preferences for you. i try to maintain a high bar for this list.
+i keep thinking of and coming back to these books, and try to maintain a high bar for this list.

+- Newton's "Principia" for the Common Reader, Subrahmanyan Chandrasekhar

 ---